A candid Instagram post from American reality TV star Toya Wright about Post-partum Alopecia

 Is it just post partum hair loss?

 .
 Given their punishing schedules of public appearances and TV filming, it is likely that they have their hair styled more often than the average woman, and this can be problematic - especially for the hairline - and could be at least contributing to Toya's thinning edges and Kandi's loss of volume

 , which is where the hair becomes so weakened that it snaps along the shaft, making it look thinner and frazzled, it can lead to hair loss from Traction Alopecia

 Traction Alopecia often displays as a receding hairline due to this area bearing the brunt of the strain caused by high ponytails, braids and adornments such as hair extensions.
-In severe cases this can lead to permanent hair loss though as long as the follicles are still functioning, Traction Alopecia treatment can generally help to promote regrowth.
+In severe cases this can lead to permanent hair loss though as long as the follicles are still functioning, certain treatments

 .
 This can start any time following puberty in women with a genetic predisposition and is a permanent, progressive condition.
 Postpartum Alopecia can exacerbate this where the condition is already present, and can even prematurely trigger this type of shedding where the susceptibility is present but dormant.
 This only affects areas along the top of the scalp, from hairline to crown.

 Given the many reasons involved in women's hair loss - and the fact that it is possible to have more than one hair loss condition simultaneously - it is always worth having a hair specialist check you over if you are concerned at the amount of hair you're shedding.
 Where Postpartum Alopecia is the sole cause, treatment is available to women who are no longer breast feeding or pumping their milk.
 Specialists can also recommend hair loss treatment

 courses to combat multiple issues at once, based on the conditions diagnosed.